alexgcode/my-portfolio/README.md

 # todo
 - follow the docker tutorial from the getting starter app in docker containers
+- enhance the portfolio cards to show what tools I used to build it

 # good blog post
 https://adamwathan.me/css-utility-classes-and-separation-of-concerns/